fingerprintjs/fingerprintjs-pro-ios/README.md

 # [FingerprintJS Pro](https://fingerprintjs.com/) iOS

 An example app and packages demonstrating [FingerprintJS Pro](https://fingerprintjs.com/) capabilities on the iOS platform.
 The repository illustrates how to retrieve a FingerprintJS Pro visitor identifier in a native mobile app.
 The library communicates with the FingerprintJS Pro API and requires [browser token](https://dev.fingerprintjs.com/docs).
-If you are interested in the Android platform, you can also check our [FingerprintJS Pro Android integrations](https://github.com/fingerprintjs/fingerprintjs-pro-android-webview).
+If you are interested in the Android platform, you can also check our [FingerprintJS Pro Android](https://github.com/fingerprintjs/fingerprintjs-pro-android-webview).

 There are two typical use cases:
 - Using our native library to retrieve a FingerprintJS Pro visitor identifier in the native code OR